 In fact, the church was more significantly enlarged during the reign of Henry III (1216-72).
 So, it is to accommodate a new chapel dedicated to St Thomas of Canterbury.
 This was for use by visiting pilgrims up until the pilgrimages were halted by Henry VIII in 1538 with the dissolution of the monasteries and at this time, the removal of Becket’s alter.

-In the 15th century, Dartford witnessed a number of Royal visits, as in November 1415 Henry V marched his troops through the town prior to fighting the French at the Battle of Agincourt.
+In the 15th century, Dartford witnessed a number of royal visits.
+As in November 1415, Henry V marched his troops through the town prior to fighting the French at the Battle of Agincourt.
 On his death in 1422, Henry’s body was taken to Holy Trinity Church by the Bishop of Exeter and Hereford, Edmund Lacey, who conducted a funeral there.

 There are number of other interesting stories about Dartford on Plumbing Dartford Company website.

-The List of Plumbers in Dartford Accordingly, we don’t give much consideration to…Read More >
+A List of Plumbers in Dartford Accordingly, we don’t give much consideration to…Read More >

 The Orchard Theatre Dartford In fact, the Orchard Theatre Dartford, is part of…Read More >